facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Mixing

-!!! tip "Interpolation Options"
+/// tip | Interpolation Options
 Any options not consumed by `mix` will be passed to the underlying `interpolation` function.
 This includes options like `hue`, `progress`, etc.
+///

 The `mix` function is built on top of the [`interpolate`](#linear-interpolation) function and provides a simple, quick, and intuitive simple mixing of two colors.
 Just pass in a color to mix with the base color, and you'll get an equal mix of